yzimmermann/generative_agents/README.md

 ## TO-FIX/TO-BE-DONE
 Although this repo contains numerous fixes, here are some problems that have not yet been resolved or new features I would like to add:
 - [ ] joonspk-research/generative_agents#111: Still have to understand when it happens (in my case it happens after lots of steps like 4/5000) - [screen](https://github.com/drudilorenzo/generative_agents/blob/main/current-bugs/1.png)
-- [ ] joonspk-research/generative_agents#26: Start the day later to be able to have events happening sooner
 - [ ] joonspk-research/generative_agents#27: Add zoom in/out